gpEnunes/gpENunes/README.md

   ### About

-  Software craftsman with 5+ years of experience.
-I care about finishing things properly, writing code that's easy to reason about, and not shipping 80%.
+  Software craftsman with 8+ years of experience.
+I care about finishing things properly, writing code that's easy to reason about, easy to understand and as simple as possible.

   ---